tobias-grasse/ubuntu-core-docs/docs/en/reference/assertions/model.md

 “rolling” is the name of the development series that bridges stable series, which have names like “16” or “18”. `brand-id` is the account id of the brand, and `model` is a string that identifies a set of devices as desired by the brand.

+The (optional) `serial-authority` header allows to specify the authority id for the serial assertion.
+In most cases, this is not necessary.
+It's also possible to specify `generic`, in which case snapd will issue a generic serial from the main Ubuntu snap store.

 The (optional) `classic` flag tells us if this is an all-snap system (false) or not (true).
 If not set, `architecture`, `gadget`, and `kernel` are mandatory.
 If set, `kernel`